Russell-Waterhouse/blog/content/post/landmines.md

 Hello, reader from the future!
 Why is my proverbial leg gone, you ask?

-You see, I've stepped on many of programming's landmines.
+I've lost it, you see; I've stepped on many of programming's landmines.

 Programming, as an industry, is strangely religious.
 For something that was supposedly backed by "computer science," there isn't a lot of science to be